Random cubic planar graphs converge to the Brownian sphere: Skeleton decomposition for quasi-simple triangulations

 for some polynomial $P(z)$ of degree smaller than $\alpha$, and some non-zero constant~$d$.
 Transfer theorems of analytic combinatorics~\cite[VI.3]{flajolet2009analytic} then guarantee that $|\kC_n|\sim \frac{d}{\Gamma(-\alpha)}\rho^{-n}n^{-\alpha-1}$.
 The following dictionary can then be obtained regarding the size of the greatest component (we also include a sum-rule to track which families along the decomposition have asymptotically non-zero probability of having the largest component):

-{\bf Sum rule.} Let $\kC=\kA+\kB$, where $\kA,\kB$ have the same radius of convergence $\rho$, and have respective singularity types $\alpha,\alpha'\notin\mathbb{N}$, both positive.
+{\bf Sum rule.} Let $\kC=\kA+\kB$, where $\kA,\kB$ have the same radius of convergence $\rho$, and have respective singularity types $\alpha,\alpha'\notin\N$, both positive.
 Let $\cn$ be the random structure in $\kC_n$.
 Then $\cn$ is almost surely in $\kA$ (resp. $\kB$) if $\alpha<\alpha'$ (resp. $\alpha'<\alpha$).

-{\bf Product rule.} Let $\kC=\kA\cdot\kB$, where $\kA,\kB$ have the same radius of convergence~$\rho$, and have respective singularity types $\alpha,\alpha'\notin\mathbb{N}$, both positive.
+{\bf Product rule.} Let $\kC=\kA\cdot\kB$, where $\kA,\kB$ have the same radius of convergence~$\rho$, and have respective singularity types $\alpha,\alpha'\notin\N$, both positive.
 Let $\cn$ be the random structure in $\kC_n$.
 Let $X_n$ be the size of its largest component (either in $\kA$ or in $\kB$, in $\kA$ if there is a tie).
 Then $n-X_n$ converges in law.
 In addition, the largest component is a.a.s. in $\kA$ (resp. in $\kB$) if $\alpha<\alpha'$ (resp. $\alpha'<\alpha$).

-{\bf Sequence rule.} Let $\kC=\Seq(\kA)$ (with no object of size $0$ in $\kA$), where $\kC,\kA$ have same radius of convergence and same positive singularity type $\alpha\notin\mathbb{N}$ (non-critical case in~\cite{Go95}).
+{\bf Sequence rule.} Let $\kC=\Seq(\kA)$ (with no object of size $0$ in $\kA$), where $\kC,\kA$ have same radius of convergence and same positive singularity type $\alpha\notin\N$ (non-critical case in~\cite{Go95}).
 Let $\cn$ be the random structure in $\kC_n$, and let $X_n$ be the size of the largest component (in $\kA$, if there is a tie the leftmost component of largest size is chosen).
-Then $n-X_n$ converges in law (the limit law having exponential tail).
+Then $n-X_n$ converges in law.

 We can then use these rules repeatedly in the regular expression~\eqref{eq:reg_expr_U} to prove the statement, using also the fact~\cite{albenque2014symmetric} that the counting series of \cTc, \cTt, \cTct, \cTtm all have radius of convergence $27/256$, with singularity type $1/2$ for \cTc, \cTt, \cTtm, and singularity type $3/2$ for \cTct (the fact that the largest component is a.a.s. not in $\cTct$ is due to the larger singularity type for this family). \end{proof}